-- Air It Out – A closet needs proper ventilation to prevent mold and mildew growth.
+A closet needs proper air circulation to prevent mold and mildew growth.
 Periodically leave your closet doors open to allow fresh air to enter.
 Open weave storage baskets and bins are two types of closet accessories that allow for ample air circulation.
 Finally, take your clothes out of the plastic dry cleaning bags.
 They can trap humidity around the clothing fibers which can cause mold growth.

-- Let There Be Light – A low wattage, energy-efficient light in the closet will not only make it easier to see, but the warmth put off by the bulb will help keep your closet dry – thus preventing mold growth.
+A low wattage, energy-efficient light in the closet will not only make it easier to see, but the warmth put off by the bulb will help keep your closet dry – thus preventing mold growing in your closet.

 When is It Too Late To Save Your Closet From Mold?